 Specific classes are listed as fully-qualified names in the classes

-element and full packages are listed in the packages
+element and full packages are listed in the packages element.
+Any

 package listed will match any class in that package and any